 Things to see in the Amazon of Peru

 The Peruvian Amazon is, other than Cusco or Machu Picchu, not crowded at all.
 Two to four days in an Amazon lodge will give you enough time.
-Do a jungle walking tour, go birdwatching, spot sloths, pink dolphins, and other animals, visit a local tribe and the monkey island.
+Do a jungle walking tour, go birdwatching, spot sloths, pink dolphins, and other animals, and visit a local tribe and monkey island.
 We did our Amazon tour via Exploor – it was 2 nights, but we wished we did 3 instead!

 Amazon Peru Jungle walk